The Pennington School: History

 The Pennington School was founded in 1838 during the Second Great Awakening as the Methodist Episcopal Male Seminary, a college preparatory school for boys, in order to secure "the education of the physical, the training of the mental, and the grounding of the soul in character."
 Pennington officially became a coeducational institution, The Pennington Seminary and Female Collegiate Institute, in the fall of 1854.
 In March 1910, Pennington would again become a school for boys, reverting to the name Pennington Seminary.
 Shortly afterward, the school's name evolved to its present form, sometimes with the addition of "for Boys."
 It was not until 1972 that Pennington once again became a coeducational institution.
-In 1975, the Center for Learning, one of the nation's leading secondary school programs for bright children with learning disabilities, was created within the school to serve a small number of college-preparatory students.
+In 1975, the Center for Learning, one of the nation's secondary school programs for bright children with learning disabilities, was created within the school to serve a small number of college-preparatory students.

 Academics

-The Pennington School offers a vigorous curriculum for students with strong academic ability and the desire to build a record of personal achievement appropriate for admission into some of the country's most demanding colleges and universities.
-Middle school students have their own faculty dedicated to teaching children of this age (sixth through eighth grade).
+Middle school students have their own faculty teaching children of this age (sixth through eighth grade).
 Middle school courses include: Algebra, American History and Government Applications, Art-o-Rama, Computer Skills, Earth Science, English, French, Geometry, German, Global Perspectives, Health, Humanities, Latin, Life Science, Math, Music, Physical Science, Spanish, Technology, Writer's Studio, and many elective offerings.
-Upper School students are expected to seek personal excellence academically, socially, physically, and artistically.
-They work closely with their advisors to create a challenging curriculum that helps them to grow as learners.
 Upper School students are offered a full range of both Honors and Advanced Placement courses.

 Visual and performing arts

-The Arts Department offers rich and varied courses and activities in drama, music, and the visual arts for both Middle School and Upper School students.
-Students embrace their own creativity and gain a lifelong appreciation for the creativity of others.
+The Arts Department offers courses and activities in drama, music, and the visual arts for both Middle School and Upper School students.